 A multi-year, performance-based grant.
 The applicant proposes a level of investment consisting of an extended or new property lease, real property investment, and/or personal property investment – all linked to the creation of new payroll and jobs.
 The annual grant amount is based on the company’s new payroll that results from the project.
 Applicants can receive up to 50% of the value of income taxes paid to the City for up to 10 years.

 The one-time grant is primarily for businesses that may not qualify for the MIG, or special needs such as a sign or moving expenses.
 The maximum grant of $10,000 is based on the amount of investment and payroll taxes paid to the City.

-The maximum loan is $25,000, with a minimum of $5,000.
+The Micro-enterprise Revolving Loan Program has a maximum loan amount of $25,000, with a minimum of $5,000.
 Key advantages are below-market fixed interest rates, a term of 60 months, low fees, streamlined documentation, and quick approvals.

 Targeted reinvestment area created to encourage new development and renovation of both commercial and residential properties within the historic Mentor Village area.
 The program provides property owners with real property tax exemptions for developments that increase the property valuation.

 The JobsOhio Workforce Grant was created to promote economic development, business expansion, and job creation by providing funding for the improvement of worker skills and abilities in the State of Ohio.

 The JobsOhio Economic Development Grant was created to promote economic development, business expansion, and job creation by providing funding for eligible projects in the State of Ohio.
 Grant eligibility is based on several project factors, including job creation, additional payroll, fixed-asset investment commitment, project return on investment, and project location, among others.